juyujing/Capturer/README.md

 ## Run

+Deploy the ActionSet File Config.ini on 24-Way steering geer control board and boot it.

 Deploy the File connect_adruino_jetsonnano.py on Adruino Uno and boot it.

 Deploy the Code Folder on Jetson Nano and run the following command: